liancheng/amy/README.md

 # Overview

 Amy is a C++11 compliant header-only **A**synchronous **My**SQL client library based on [Asio][asio].
 It enables you to work with MySQL in both asynchronous and blocking ways.
-Amy had been tested using and Clang++ 3.8 under Ubuntu 16.04, FreeBSD 11.0, and Mac OS X 10.10.
+Amy had been tested using Clang++ 3.8 under Ubuntu 16.04, FreeBSD 11.0, and Mac OS X 10.10.
 It should also works under other similar UNIX-like systems with minimum efforts.

 # Getting Started